MichaelAHood/readmissions-risk-scorer/README.md

       IF (AVG_DRG_SEVERITY IS NULL, 0, AVG_DRG_SEVERITY) as avg_severity,
       IF (AVG_DRG_MORTALITY IS NULL, 0, AVG_DRG_MORTALITY) as avg_mortality,
       CASE
-          WHEN ETHN LIKE 'WHITE%' OR
-               ETHN LIKE 'EUROPEAN%' OR
-               ETHN LIKE 'PORTUGUESE%' THEN 0.0
+          WHEN ETHN LIKE 'white/european' THEN 0.0
-          WHEN ETHN LIKE 'BLACK%' OR
-               ETHN LIKE 'AFRICAN%' THEN 1.0
+          WHEN ETHN LIKE 'black/african' THEN 1.0
-          WHEN ETHN LIKE 'HISPANIC%' OR
-               ETHN LIKE 'LATINO%' THEN 2.0
+          WHEN ETHN LIKE 'hispanic/latino' THEN 2.0
-          WHEN ETHN LIKE '%MIDDLE EASTERN%' THEN 3.0 WHEN ETHN LIKE 'ASIAN%' OR
+          WHEN ETHN LIKE 'mideastern' THEN 3.0
-               ETHN LIKE '%ASIAN - INDIAN%' THEN 4.0 ELSE 5.0
+          WHEN ETHN LIKE 'asian/indian' THEN 4.0
+          ELSE 5.0
           END as ethn,
       CASE
-        WHEN ADMISSION_TYPE='NEWBORN' THEN 0.0
+        WHEN ADMISSION_TYPE='newborn' THEN 0.0
-        WHEN LANG='ENGL' THEN 1.0
+        WHEN LANG='engl' THEN 1.0
         WHEN LANG='' THEN 2.0
         ELSE 3.0
         END as lang,